Classic Motorcycle Build

 Article by Mark Trotta

-The last thing to do before separating cases on the 850 Commando engine was to remove the pinion gear.
+The last thing to do before separating the cases on the '74 Commando engine was remove the pinion gear.

-Like Triumph's, BSA's, and other British Twins, the Norton pinion gear is a press fit onto the crankshaft.
+Like many other British Twins (Triumph, BSA, and others), the Norton pinion gear is a press fit onto the crankshaft.
 A specialty tool is usually needed, but if the gear is not that tight, you may be able to pry it off with a pair of small pry bars or flat-blade screwdrivers.

 If the old gear happens to slip off the shaft without any effort, you have a worn-out gear.
 It's best to replace a loose gear, otherwise you'll have excessive noise.